L1apps/docker-compose-assistant/README.md

 ## Deployment

-You can run DCA as a standalone container.
-The recommended method is to use a pre-built image from Docker Hub, which is the easiest and most reliable way to get started.
+The recommended method is to use the pre-built image from Docker Hub via Docker Compose or the Docker CLI.

 ### Prerequisites

 -   Docker and Docker Compose installed on your machine.
 -   An API Key for a cloud AI provider (like Google Gemini) OR a running local AI server (like [Ollama](https://ollama.com/)).

-### One-Time Setup for the Repository Owner: Publishing to Docker Hub

-To avoid authentication issues sometimes seen with other registries, the official image for this project is hosted on Docker Hub.
-As the repository owner, you must build and publish the image to a **public Docker Hub repository**.

-This is a one-time action that makes deployment seamless for all users.

-1.  **Log in to Docker Hub:**
-    ```bash
-    docker login
-    ```
-2.  **Build and Tag the Image:** (Replace `tjfx101` with your actual Docker Hub username if forking)
-    ```bash
-    docker build -t tjfx101/docker-compose-assistant:latest .
-    ```
-3.  **Push the Image to Docker Hub:**
-    ```bash
-    docker push tjfx101/docker-compose-assistant:latest
-    ```

-### Using the Pre-built Image (Recommended)
+### Option 1: Using Docker Compose

-This is the simplest way to run the application.
-It pulls the ready-to-use public image from Docker Hub.

-**Deployment Steps**

 1.  **Create `docker-compose.yml`:**
     Create a file named `docker-compose.yml` and paste the content below.

         services:
           dca-app:
             image: tjfx101/docker-compose-assistant:latest
             container_name: docker-compose-assistant
             ports:
               - "8500:80" # Change the host port (8500) if needed
             restart: unless-stopped

 2.  **Run the Container:**
     In the same directory, run:

         docker-compose up -d

+### Option 2: Using Docker CLI

+You can also run the container directly with a single command:

+    docker run -d -p 8500:80 --name docker-compose-assistant tjfx101/docker-compose-assistant:latest

-### Deploying with Portainer
+### Option 3: Deploying with Portainer

-For users who manage their Docker environment with Portainer, we provide a dedicated guide for easy deployment using the pre-built image from Docker Hub.
+For users who manage their Docker environment with Portainer, we provide a dedicated guide.

 -   **[View the Portainer Deployment Guide](./PORTAINER_DEPLOYMENT.md)**